roniel-rhack/cryptoinfo/README.md

-## This project allow you to know the prices for the six best ranked cryptocurrencies, using https://api.nomics.com.
+# This project use React, Redux, TypeScript and Material Design
-# This project use React, Redux, TypeScript and Material Design.
+## And allow you to know the prices for the six best ranked cryptocurrencies, using https://api.nomics.com.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: